CodingCult/sea-island/README.md

 # Sea Island

-**Sea Island** is an open-source web-based game currently in very early development.
-Our goal is to create a fun and engaging platform game that can be enjoyed by players around the world!
-The game is a platformer designed to be played directly in the web browser.
+**Sea Island** is an open-source game currently in very early development.
+Our goal is to create a fun and engaging platformer game that can be enjoyed by players around the world!
 We welcome contributions from the community to help shape and improve the game.

 ## Contributing